-Jack Daniel’s is the best-selling American whiskey, and Johnnie Walker is the best-selling Scottish whiskey in the world.
-Both brands bear the names of their founders (Jasper Newton “Jack” Daniel and John “Johnnie” Walker) and are among the 100 best brands in the world, with Jack Daniel in 78th place and Johnnie Walker 92.
+Jack Daniel’s Whiskey is the best-selling American whiskey, and Johnnie Walker is the best-selling Scotch whiskey in the world.
+Both whiskey brands bear the names of their founders (Jasper Newton “Jack” Daniel and John “Johnnie” Walker) and are among the 100 best brands in the world, with Jack Daniel in 78th place and Johnnie Walker 92.

-Between the two, Johnnie Walker is simply a superior spirit.
+Between the two whiskey brands, Johnnie Walker is simply a superior spirit with amazing tasting notes.
 The range of quality and price range is extensive and the quality of the finer Johnnie Walkers are simply as top-shelf as it gets.

 The Main Differences Between Jack Daniels vs Johnnie Walker